 The criteria for nomination and selection of winners shall be determined by the Executive Board.

-B. The nominees must have conducted all their affairs in accordance with the Association’s
+The nominees must have conducted all their affairs in accordance with The Association’s Bylaws.

 The Free Play Rule